lennyerik/cutransform/README.md

 Compute capability 8.9 is for 40-series cards.

 For a complete and integrated example, see the `c-example` crate included in this repo.
-The CUDA API code is still in rust, but the kernel is in C.
-If anyone wants to try to use the raw CUDA bindings from C instead, feel free to submit a PR, this just wasn't a priority during development.